Lilian Diedericks

 They were imprisoned at the Fort in Johannesburg and acquitted in 1961.
 Diedericks was banned by the apartheid government, from 1967 to 1968.

 The municipal house Brister House in Port Elizabeth was renamed the Lilian Diedericks Building in 2009.
 Lilian Diedericks lives in Gelvandale, Port Elizabeth.

-She died on the 21 December 2021 in her house in Port Elizabeth.
+She died on 21 December 2021 in her house in Port Elizabeth.

 Honours

 The Red Location Museum in New Brighton held a year-long exhibition dedicated to these women of the liberation struggle, by paying tribute to Florence Matomela, Nontuthuzelo Mabala, Veronica Sobukwe, Lilian Diedricks and Nosipho Dastile.

-On April 28, 2018, Diedricks was honored by the National Orders of Pretoria for her activism.
+On 28 April 2018, Diedricks was honored by the National Orders of Pretoria for her activism.